gsutil-mirrors/crcmod/docs/crcmod.predefined.rst

 .. class:: Crc(poly[, initCrc, rev, xorOut])

-   This is an alias for :class:`PredefinedCrc`.
+   This is an alias for :class:`crcmod.predefined.PredefinedCrc`.
 However, it is not defined when :mod:`crcmod.predefined` is imported using the form::

        >>> from crcmod.predefined import *